AntoineAssal/School-Notes/COMP-346-OperatingSystems/Before Midterm/Process_Queues.md

 # Process state queues
 <hr>

-The OS maintains the [[PCB]]s of all [[Process]]es in state queues.
+The OS maintains the [PCBs](PCB.md) of all [Processes](process.md) in state queues.
 There's a queue for each state, the OS places all the `PCB`s of all the processes of the same execution state in the same queue.
 Each `I/O` device has its own queue.
 When the state of a process is changed, its PCB is un-linked from its current queue and moved to its new state queue.
-[[Context Switch]]es are happening all the time, typically 100 to 1000s a second.
+[Context Switches](context_switch.md) are happening all the time, typically 100 to 1000s a second.

 ## Example State queue
 <p align="center">